affinitydb/doc/pathSQL reference [manipulation].md

   - RIGHT [ OUTER ] JOIN
   - FULL [ OUTER ] JOIN
   - CROSS JOIN

+SELECT FIRST allows to extract only the first result of a set, respecting its ordering.
+This is equivalent to a LIMIT 1 OFFSET 0 specification, in other DBMSs.
+It is especially useful when processing sets in an afy:action, for example.

 #### Alias name in FROM clause
 A substitute name for the FROM item containing the alias.
 An alias is used for brevity or to eliminate ambiguity for self-joins (where the same table is scanned multiple times).